-- shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of January 31, 2021 under our 2015 Plan, with a weighted-average exercise price of \$ per share; - shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock granted after January 31, 2021 under our 2015 Plan with a weighted-average exercise price of \$ per share; - shares of our Class B common stock subject to restricted stock units, or RSUs, granted after January 31, 2021 under our 2015 Plan; - shares of our Class B common stock issuable upon the exercise of warrants to purchase shares of our Class B common stock outstanding as of January 31, 2021 with a weighted-average exercise price of \$ per share; and - shares of our common stock reserved for future issuance under our equity compensation plans, consisting of (i) shares of our Class B common stock reserved for future issuance under our 2015 Plan as of January 31, 2021 (which number of shares is prior to the options to purchase shares of our Class B common stock granted after January 31, 2021), and (ii) shares of our Class A common stock reserved for future issuance under our 2021 Equity Incentive Plan, or the 2021 Plan, which will become effective on the date immediately prior to the date of this prospectus.
+- 20,427,047 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of July 31, 2021 under our 2015 Plan, with a weighted-average exercise price of \$10.26 per share; - 861,138 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock granted after July 31, 2021 under our 2015 Plan with a weighted-average exercise price of \$24.70 per share; - 3,000,000 shares of our Class B common stock subject to restricted stock units, or RSUs, granted as of July 31, 2021 under our 2015 Plan; - 72,772 shares of our Class B common stock issuable upon the exercise of warrants to purchase shares of our Class B common stock outstanding as of July 31, 2021 with a weighted-average exercise price of \$1.18 per share; - 21,763,280 shares of our common stock reserved for future issuance under our equity compensation plans, consisting of

+(i) 5,459,901 shares of our Class B common stock reserved for future issuance under our 2015 Plan as of July 31, 2021 (which number of shares is prior to the options to purchase shares of our Class B common stock granted after July 31, 2021), (ii) 13,032,289 shares of our Class A common stock reserved for future issuance under our 2021 Plan, which will become effective on the date immediately prior to the date of this prospectus, and (iii) 3,271,090 shares of our Class A common stock reserved for future issuance under our 2021 ESPP, which will become effective on the date of this prospectus; and - 1,635,545 shares of our Class A common stock reserved to be issued to charitable organizations after completion of this offering.
+See the section titled "Business-Corporate Philanthropy" for more information.

 On the date of this prospectus, any remaining shares of Class B common stock available for issuance under our 2015 Plan will be added to the shares of our Class A common stock reserved for issuance under our 2021 Plan, and we will cease granting awards under the 2015 Plan.
-Our 2021 Plan also provides for automatic annual increases in the number of shares reserved thereunder.
+Our 2021 Plan and 2021 ESPP also provide for automatic annual increases in the number of shares reserved thereunder.
 For additional information, see the section titled "Executive Compensation-Team Member Benefit and Stock Plans."